ocf/ocfweb/ocfweb/docs/docs/membership/eligibility.md

 ### Student groups registered on CalLink

-* Current Cal ID of the requesting person, and signatory status or a letter from a signatory authorizing the account request
+* Current Cal ID of the requesting person, and signatory status or an email from a signatory authorizing the account request

 ### Department-sponsored groups (e.g. research groups)